brys0/blog/content/blog/meet-updated-playground.md

 image: images/meet-updated-playground/cover.png
 ---

-After V first release, Playground was located at [vlang.io/play (archive.org link, August, 25, 2019)](https://web.archive.org/web/20190825140332/vlang.io/play), it was simple, with several examples.
+After V's first release, V Playground was located at [vlang.io/play (archive.org link, August, 25, 2019)](https://web.archive.org/web/20190825140332/vlang.io/play), it was very simple, and also contained several examples.

-The next version of playground was already located at [play.vlang.io (archive.org link, September, 22, 2021)](https://web.archive.org/web/20210922135352/http://play.vlang.io/).
+Next, a more advanced version of playground was then created at [play.vlang.io (archive.org link, September, 22, 2021)](https://web.archive.org/web/20210922135352/http://play.vlang.io/).
-In this version, user can change the theme, make the code smaller or larger.
+In this version of V Playground users could change the theme, and adjust the font size, making it more accessible and easy to use.

-This playground
-[returned to online](https://twitter.com/v_language/status/1583480823151329280)
-October, 21 2022.
+Following the previous update of V Playground, we subsequently [returned to online](https://twitter.com/v_language/status/1583480823151329280) October, 21 2022.

-It had problems, from a slow and inconvenient editor to a look I did not like.
+This change came with several problems, from a slow and inconvenient editor, to an appearance I generally disliked.
-In two days I updated appearance, improved editor, and on October 25, 2022, the new playground was [launched](https://discord.com/channels/592103645835821068/592723761812209664/1034225971324256319).
+In two days I created a new updated appearance, improved editor, and by October 25, 2022, the new V playground was [launched](https://discord.com/channels/592103645835821068/592723761812209664/1034225971324256319).

-Since then, playground has not changed much, and its version on [play.vlang.io](https://play.vlang.io) remained almost the same as it was after my redesign.
+Since then, V playground has not changed much, [play.vlang.io](https://play.vlang.io) remained nearly the same design as it was from when I had updated it.

-At some moment, playground was built under WASM, allowing the code to run directly in the browser without having to send it to the server.
+After some time, playground was built under WASM, greatly improving the speed of execution by allowing the code to run directly in the browser, without having to send code to a server for compilation, and execution.
-It’s still opening, but it’s not working for me.
+The website for V Playground with WASM seems to be online, but it’s not working for me.
 It can be found at [v-wasm.vercel.app](https://v-wasm.vercel.app).

 ## Embeddable playground

-Back in early 2023, I had the idea to make an embedded playground that could easily be integrated into any site, such as documentation or blog.
+Back in early 2023, I had an idea to make a version of V Playground that was embedded, that would mean V Playground could easily be integrated into any site, such as a V documentation website, or just a simple blog.

-This is a separate project that can be found on GitHub:
+The code for V Playground that is embedded is currently separate project that can be found on GitHub:
 [vlang-association/playground-component](https://github.com/vlang-association/playground-component)

-You could already see it in action in the documentation or blog:
+You could already see it in action in the V documentation pages here at VOSCA, or blog pages here as well:

 ```v {play=true}
 fn main() {